Roversa-Robotics/motorcade/README.md

 `neutral();`

-The neutral function sends a 0 analog signal or 1500μs pulse to each motor
+The neutral function sends a 0 analog signal or 1500μs pulse to each motor.